Nursing Practice

 Program Admissions Requirements

-Neonatal DNP program: Two years full-time clinical practice as a registered nurse in the care of critically ill neonates or infants in critical care inpatient settings is required before a student begins clinical courses.
+Patient Care Experience for Neonatal Nurse Practitioner Emphasis DNP Applicants: Two years of full-time clinical practice as a registered nurse in the care of critically ill neonates or infants in critical care inpatient settings is required before a student begins clinical courses.